The Club Visit

 YOU: “Your club needs more members” PRESIDENT: “Yep – certainly does” YOU: Silence.

 Instead of looking at current levels alone, it would be wise to do some homework:

 - Review the membership levels over the past two or three years.
 How do they vary at renewal times?
 How many leave at that point?

 - Review the level of officer training over the same period – and also which officers got trained and which did not

 - If possible, have a look at the guest book and assess how many guests have been coming through the door (probably prior to March 2020)

-- Have a look at the club’s web presence (refer to the District Officers’ Membership and PR page).
+- Have a look at the club’s web presence (refer to the District Officers’ Membership and PR page for ideas and guidance).
 Would you have found the club?

 When discussing the membership: